How are opah caught?

 Off the U.S. West Coast, opah are caught by two types of commercial fishing gear – American longlines targeting tuna, and California drift gillnets targeting swordfish.
 Opah are considered a secondary target because they are legally landed and sold.

 Longline fishing is a common method used around the world to target tuna and swordfish.
-San Diego fishermen use deep-set longlines to target bigeye and yellowfin tuna off the U.S. west coast.
+U.S. fishermen use deep-set longlines to target bigeye and yellowfin tuna off the U.S. West Coast.
 This gear involves one long main line affixed with many branch lines each ending with baited hooks, set deep below the surface.

 California Drift Gillnet Fishing